1. Secure Boot

 1.7.
 Further Increasing Device Security

 The device can be further secured by permanently disabling its SWD port.
-In doing so, there is no longer possibility for the chip to be accessed via the JTAG interface.
+In doing so, there is no longer the possibility for the chip to be accessed via the SWD/JTAG interface.
 The aforementioned state can be achieved by setting the

 FORCE_DEBUGGER_OFF